 Yes and no!
 Everyone has their own spice preference.
 This recipe produces a moderate spice - you can feel the chilli, but it's not going to blow your head off.
 If you want spicy balti, I suggest you check your chilli powder spice on your tongue and add as much as you think you'd like.
 Be sure to cook the spice out and don't just add raw chilli powder to increase the heat (you'll ruin the taste) - chilli powder needs proper time to cook out for a fuller flavour.

 Traditionally, balti cuisine is served in a 'Balti serving dish' - a smaller, two handled version of the Balti pan.
 You can of course serve it in whatever you like.
 I dropped my nice Balti serving dish recently and one handle fell off, so I used a nice copper frying pan for this photo!

-As this dish hails from the North of India and Pakistan, traditionally it's served with breads.
+In India and Pakistan, Balti is typically served with breads.
 The rule of thumb is to remember about Indian cuisine is that Bread is king in the North, Rice is king in the South.
 The thick quality of this beef Balti means it's perfect for picking up with breads.
 I buy the frozen, ready to cook paratha breads.
 30 seconds each side in a dry frying pan creates the most wonderful flaky bread that is the PERFECT partner!
 Any Indian bread will suffice and even rice, of course.

 Mutton, Goat or Lamb Balti Recipes follow the same method as this version.
 For poultry, like chicken or Duck I cook for 30 minutes in the water instead of 1 hour.
 If you're using poultry I suggest thighs and legs, not breast - which will dry out.